fishen/wxa-core/README.md

 There are at least three ways to extend pages and components.

 ## Inheritance
-First of ann, we can extend our pages and components using standard object-oriented inheritance which must call the base method by super.
+First of all, we can extend our pages and components using standard object-oriented inheritance which call the base method by super.
 > Be careful when used in asynchronous mode.
 ```
 import { page, BasePage, IPage } from 'wxa-core';